abrahamjuliot/creepjs/README.md

 #### Definitions
 ##### Trash
 - unusual results or rare data
-- forgivable lies: invalid metrics that can either be restored or used to create a better fingerprint
+- forgivable lies: invalid data that can either be restored or used to create a better fingerprint
 ```js
 platform = 'Cat OS'
 gpu = '   Cat Adaptor'
 // ¯\_(ツ)_/¯
 ```
-- failed calculations that may reasonably occur at random (loose fingerprint metrics)
+- failed calculations that may reasonably occur at random (loose fingerprints)
 ```js
 userAgent = 'Chrome 102'
 features = '101' // I disabled a feature